Jalalx/jalalx.github.io/_posts/2021-04-17-setup-reverse-proxy-server-using-nginx-aspnetcore-and-docker-part3-web-acceleration.md

 ```sh
 openssl req -x509 -nodes -days 365 -addext "subjectAltName=DNS:localhost" -newkey rsa:2048 -keyout "./ssl/selfsigned.key" -out "./ssl/selfsigned.crt"
 ```
 It will ask you some questions about Country, State, City, Company, etc. Just remember to enter `localhost` when it asks about `Common Name (e.g. server FQDN or YOUR name)`.
-After entering them you will be ended up with two files: `selfsigned.cert` which is the certificate file and `selfsigned.key` that is the private key file.
+After entering them you will be ended up with two files: `selfsigned.crt` which is the certificate file and `selfsigned.key` that is the private key file.

 Now we need to configure the Nginx to use our SSL certificate.
 In the `default.conf` make the following changes:
  ```nginx